-In the Grand Narrative of Christianity, Scene 3 is here and Scene 4 is coming.
-You and I stand at a crossroad.
+In the Grand Narrative of Christianity, Scene 3 is here, and Scene 4 is coming.
+You and I stand at a crossroads.
 Do we embrace selfishness (aka sin), digress back to Scene 2, and accelerate chaos?
 Or do we embrace God, realign our identity, purpose, and priorities with his, and partner with him in his restoration of the entire world?
-Its not really a difficult decision, is it.
+It’s not really a difficult decision, is it?
 Dark or light?
 Death or life?
-I’ve lived long enough to experience the pain of life apart from God and his mission, so I’m with him! 🙂
+I’ve lived long enough to experience the pain of living apart from God and his mission, so I’m with him! 🙂

 What are you waiting for?